sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ![Merge Duplicates senses merged](images/mergeSidebar.png)

-!!! warning "Important"
+!!! note "Note"

-    When multiple senses are merged, all semantic domains are preserved, but **only the top sense in the sidebar** has its glosses (and definitions) preserved.
+    When multiple senses are merged, all glosses, definitions, and semantic domains are preserved.
+However, if senses have different grammatical info, only the first part of speech is preserved.

 You can drag-and-drop sense cards to or from the sidebar to change which senses are being merged.
 Or within the sidebar, you can move a different sense to the top (to preserve its glosses).